wirc-sjsu/firebench/docs/workflows/sensitivity/ros_sensitivity.md

 # ROS Sensitivity to Environmental Variables
 ## Objectives

-This workflow aims to evaluate the sensitivity of a specific rate of spread (ROS) model to its environemental inputs.
-It computes the `First and Total Order Sobol indices` with respect to environemental variable for each fuel class in a specific [Fuel Model](../../tutorials/change_fuel_model_ros.md).
+This workflow aims to evaluate the sensitivity of a specific rate of spread (ROS) model to its environmental inputs.
+It computes the `First and Total Order Sobol indices` with respect to environmental variable for each fuel class in a specific [Fuel Model](../../tutorials/change_fuel_model_ros.md).
 The environmental variables are:
 - Total fuel moisture content
 - Terrain slope angle in the spread direction